-As the submission deadline approaches on our Teen Author Boot Camp anthology, we thought it would be helpful to share some writing insights from a published author.
-Leigh Statham is the perfect choice because, in addition to being a prolific short story writer, she’s the founder and editor of a successful short story magazine.
+Leigh Statham is the perfect author to talk about short stories because, in addition to being a prolific short story writer and award-winning author, she’s the founder and editor of a successful short story magazine.

 So, here’s Leigh, talking about common problems she sees in short story submissions, and the top 5 things YOU can do to strengthen your story and improve its chances of being accepted for publication.